ghosind/go-async/README.md

 ### Run all functions with concurrency limit

 To run all functions asynchronously but with the specified concurrency limitation, you can use the `Parallel` function.
 The `Parallel` function accepts a number that the concurrency limitation and the list of functions to run.
-The number of the concurrency limitation must be greater than or equal to 0, and it has the same effect as the `All` function if the number is 0.
+The number of the concurrency limitation must be greater than or equal to 0.
+The number 0 means no limitation of the concurrency number, and it has the same effect as the `All` function.

 ```go
 // Run 2 functions asynchronously at the time.